philc/book-notes/playful parenting - lawrence cohen.md

     funny."
   * Chasing a child and repeatedly missing: "Why is this so funny?
 The outrageous claims make the adult into a fool, which is funny enough, but especially since it helps them feel more powerful."
-  * "ha ha" game for couples (and parents and kids): Harville Hendrix (relationship expert) suggests couples play this game: standing very close, face-to-face, heels off the ground, bouncing lightly on the balls of your feet.
+  * "ha ha" game for couples (and parents and kids): standing very close, face-to-face, heels off the ground, bouncing lightly on the balls of your feet.
 Each person takes a turn saying "ha!" in a friendly voice, back and forth, until both are howling with real laughter.
 His thesis: face-to-face high energy fun is invaluable for reconnecting.
   * Sometimes kids have a negative emotional outpour after a play session: once they feel safe and close from all of the giggling, a slight at the end of the play session can trigger an emotional outpour.
 Don't mistake the slight as the cause of the emotions.
 It's healthy for them to let it out.
 Sit with them through it.
 * Learn to Roughhouse (chap 6)
   * Provide basic safety.
 "Pushing and holding are more helpful in building confidence and connection than hitting.
 Your commitment to *no one* getting hurt, including yourself, builds feelings of safety that allow for effective wrestling."
     * This also extends to emotional safety: no humiliating the other person.
   * Find every opportunity for connection.
     * "If the child avoids eye contact, you might say, 'Before we battle to the death, let us do the ancient warrior custom of looking each other deep in the eyes.'"
     * There is a huge different between wrestling and punching a punching bag, and the difference can be summed up in two words: human connection.
   * Use every opportunity to play through old hurts.